A Brief History of Albertsons

 Another feature that disappeared with the LLC days was Lawn & Garden departments, which had started to appear around 2000 in Southern and Southwest division stores. (unknown store and source)

-The Florida division was slowly whittled down, most notably with 49 stores being sold to Publix in 2008, and so was the Rocky Mountain division with a quarter of its stores closed from the get-go and the distribution center closing in 2009.
-Eight stores in Wyoming were also part of the Rocky Mountain division, but the stores were transferred to SuperValu in late 2007.
+The Florida division was slowly whittled down, most notably with 49 stores being sold to Publix in 2008 (and the distribution center sold to Gordon Food Services in 2010, which would continue to have a relation to the Florida stores for the next few years).
+The Rocky Mountain division suffered heavily; a quarter of its stores closed from the get-go and the distribution center closed in 2009.
+Eight stores in Wyoming were also part of the Rocky Mountain division, but the stores had been transferred to SuperValu in late 2007 as part of the Intermountain division.

 The Northern California division was sold, with its 132 stores being sold to Save Mart Supermarket.
 This also included a long-term license for Save Mart to use the Lucky name in the San Francisco area, essentially rebranding many Lucky-turned-Albertsons stores as Lucky once more.